Baranoff vs Menchaca Elementary: TEA Scores and South Austin Homes

 What is Baranoff Elementary’s TEA rating?

-Baranoff Elementary received an overall B rating with a score of 86 out of 100 from the Texas Education Agency in 2025.
+Baranoff Elementary received an overall B rating from the Texas Education Agency in the 2025 accountability cycle.

 What is Menchaca Elementary’s TEA rating?

-Menchaca Elementary received an overall D rating with a score of 69 out of 100 from the Texas Education Agency in 2025.
+Menchaca Elementary received an overall D rating from the Texas Education Agency in the 2025 accountability cycle, with a C in Closing the Gaps.

 What school district are Baranoff and Menchaca in?

-Both Baranoff Elementary and Menchaca Elementary are part of Austin ISD.
-They share the same feeder pattern, advancing to Bailey Middle School and then Akins High School.
+Both Baranoff Elementary and Menchaca Elementary are part of Austin ISD, but their secondary feeder paths differ.
+Baranoff feeds Bailey Middle School and Bowie High School.
+Menchaca feeds Bailey or Paredes Middle School and then Akins Early College High School.

 What is the median home price near Baranoff vs Menchaca?